Sunday, November 9, 2025

 Take one small step, even if it feels uncertain.

-Because one day, when you look back, you’ll realize — those small steps were quietly building a little beautiful mind all along.
+Because one day, you'll realise — those small steps were quietly building a little beautiful mind all along.

 No comments: